-- 1. Provided general paratransit planning assistance to PVTA as requested, including public participation activities, operational analyses of policies and services. - 2.
-Participated in activities of regional paratransit planning groups.
+- 1. Paratransit planning assistance to PVTA such as public participation activities, operational analyses of policies and services. - 2.
+Participated in activities of regional paratransit planning groups. - Support for the Paratransit Subcommittee of the PVTA Advisory Board. - 4.
+Served on the PVTA Paratransit Appeals Committee.